Professor Riccardo Scarpa

 Professor in Environmental Economics

 Qualifications: Laurea (BSc) Tuscia, MSc UCWales, MA PhD Wisconsin-Madison

 Personal Website: https://www.waikato.ac.nz/staff-profiles/people/rscarpa

 Phone: +64 7 838 4848

-Econometric modelling of qualitative choice
+Econometric modeling of qualitative choice

 Forest management decisions

 One of the objectives deriving from our desire to reduce the man-made causes of climate change is to increase carbon sequestration by afforestation.
-Forests, commercial or natural, are very complicated systems providing economic benefits at both the local and global level.
+Forests, commercial or natural, are very complicated systems providing economic benefits at both the local and global levels.
 I am interested in the economic value of multifunctional forest management and in the design of policies that can optimize these benefits.

 Food economics and health outcomes